10 Steps of Small Business Planning

 - Who are your key competitors?
 How long have they been in business?
 Make sure they are businesses of similar size with similar offerings so you are comparing correctly.

 - Spend money on things that will make you money.
-Your website, for example, needs to be a priority if that is how you plant to make sales and grow your business.
+Your website, for example, needs to be a priority if that is how you plan to make sales and grow your business.

 - Keep on top of your cash flow, as this is the lifeblood of any business.
 If your cash flow fails so too will your business so learn how to manage this well!